epsilon-5/file-modification-checker/README.md

 # File Modification Checker

-Compares the date and time of files and returns modified files
+Compares the date and time of each file since the last edit and returns a list of modified files

 # How it works